andywalton7/sdk-test/source/index.html.md

 1. **Create order** - Use the **[Create Order](https://docs.electioapp.com/#/api/CreateOrder)** endpoint to record the customer's order in PRO.
 2. **Pack order** - Use the **[Pack Order](https://docs.electioapp.com/#/api/PackOrder)** endpoint to create one or more consignments from the order.
 3. **Allocate the consignments** - Use one of PRO's **[Allocation](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoints to select the carrier service that your consignments will use.
-You can select a specific service or group of services, or allocate based on pre-set allocation rules.
+You can select a specific service or group of services, ask PRO to determine the best one to use from a pre-defined group of services, or allocate based on pre-set allocation rules.
 4. **Get delivery labels** - Use the **[Get Labels in Format](https://docs.electioapp.com/#/api/GetLabelsinFormat)** endpoint to get the delivery label for your consignments.
 5. **Manifest the consignments** - Use the **[Manifest Consignments from Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery)** endpoint to confirm the consignments with the selected carrier.
 At this point, the consignments are ready to ship.